-Once you have containers running the next step is to allow them to be accessed from the Internet.
-Convox automatically helps you set up and configure load balancers appropriately to route traffic to your containers.
+Once you have containers running, the next step is to allow them to be accessed from the Internet.
+Convox automatically sets up and configures load balancers appropriately to route traffic to your containers.

 Load balancers will be automatically created for any ports listed in your

 web: build: . command: bin/web ports: - 80:5000 worker: build: . command: bin/worker

 In this example, Convox will create a load balancer in front of the